avaneev/biteopt/README.md

 also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding (integer parameters).
-This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial.
+This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems).
 Also problems with many competing minima without a pronounced global gradient (e.g. Bukin N.6) may not be solved acceptably as in most cases they require exhaustive search.

 Most hard constraints can be introduced by applying huge penalties to the objective function.
 Even binary penalties like "if(x>1)cost+=x\*10000"